 A student may repeat a course taken at the College in order to improve the cumulative grade point average.
-The credit is given for the last grade earned when repeating a course.
+The credit is given for the higher of the two grades earned when repeating a course.
 Repeated courses will appear on the student's transcript.
-The first attempt will also be shown; however, the cumulative grade point average will be recomputed to count the last attempt only.
+The higher grade will be used to compute the cumulative grade point average.
 All repeats will be charged at the student's current tuition rate.

 Students may repeat any given class except Medical Externship.
 Externships, while not normally subject to being repeated, may be repeated only with the permission of the Department Chair and/or the Academic Dean.